tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-The foresplot shows the information from the table in a much better way.
+The forestplot shows the information from the table in a much better way.
 It makes it easier to appreciate  similarities and differences between species.

 First, let's have a look at the intercepts.
 We can observe a difference from species to species.
 The overlap tells not all of them are completely different, but it's clear they're not all the same.
 For example, see the posteriors of Bream and Pike, they differ quite a lot.